-- · the fair value of the consideration transferred; plus - $\cdot$ the recognised amount of any non-controlling interest in the acquiree; plus if the business combination is achieved in stages, the fair value of the existing equity interest in the acquiree; - · less the net recognised amount (generally fair value) of the identifiable assets acquired and liabilities assumed.
+$\cdot$ the fair value of the consideration transferred; plus

+• the recognised amount of any non-controlling interest in the acquiree; plus if the business combination is achieved in stages, the fair value of the existing equity interest in the acquiree;

+• less the net recognised amount (generally fair value) of the identifiable assets acquired and liabilities assumed.

-When this total is negative, a bargain purchase gain is recognised immediately in profit or loss.
+When this total is negative, a bargain purchase gain is recognised immediately in the income statement.